Forums

 Implementing the First Requirement

-This line simply syncs the comments from Jira to ServiceNow as it is.
+This line simply syncs the comments from Jira to ServiceNow as-is.
 We want to modify this behavior.
-So we comment it out.
+So we commented it out.

 We use the mergeComments method of the commentHelper class that Exalate provides to merge the comments on the ServiceNow side.
-The thing that does the magic is it.internal=true at the end.
-This allows the comments from the Jira side to be treated as internal comments on the ServiceNow side.
+The key part is it.internal=true at the end.
+This allows the comments from the Jira side to be treated as internal comments (work notes) on the ServiceNow side.

 Implementing the Second Requirement